TheTestoff/TheTestoff/README.md

 - CV Website hosted on Github (hopefully ending in March too)

-- Kaggle titanic competition (trying to optimize my data science programs)
+- Kaggle titanic competition (trying to optimize my data science algorithms)

+- The Grid

 <!--
 **TheTestoff/TheTestoff** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.